-This Mediterranean Ancient Grain Salad is fresh, flavorful, and full of fiber.
-Made with farro, quinoa, chickpeas, and lots of veggies, you can have this healthy grain salad ready in just 30 minutes.
-Pack it for lunch or bring it to your next summer potluck.
+This Ancient Grain Salad is fresh and flavorful with a Mediterranean twist.
+Made with quinoa, farro, and chickpeas, this healthy salad recipe is ready in just 30 minutes.
+It’s perfect for a light lunch or an easy side dish.

 Why You’ll Love This Recipe